Furzedown

-Furzedown is a ward, in both the districts of Streatham (Streatham West and part of Streatham Park) and Tooting within the London Borough of Wandsworth in south west London.
+Furzedown is a suburb, in both the districts of Streatham (Streatham West and part of Streatham Park) and Tooting within the London Borough of Wandsworth in south west London.
 It is a mainly residential area close to Tooting Commons, which provide a large open space including Tooting Bec Lido.

 Education

 Besides containing Furzedown halls of Residence, a part of the University of the Arts London, it contains Graveney Secondary School, and Goldfinch formerly Eardley School, Furzedown and Penwortham Primary Schools.

 History

 Much of the current Furzedown ward was in the parish of Streatham and included the Streatham Park estate.

 Some on the western part was in the parish of Tooting, (St Nicholas) and part of the Seely estate, comprising 80 acres and 100 acres.
 Part of the estate adjacent to Tooting Junction Railway Station became available in 1892 and was developed as the Furzedown golf course, designed by Tom Dunn.
 The Seely estate was sold at the beginning of the twentieth century and the golf club moved to South Lodge, Mitcham Common in 1906.